This is a suggested one week travel itinerary for the Kathmandu Valley in Nepal.

 Basantapur Tower (Kathmandu Durbar Square) |

-After having lunch in the afternoon visit Boudhanath Stupa.
+- After having a nice lunch in the afternoon visit Boudhanath Stupa.
 It is one of the largest stupas in the world and an UNESCO world heritage site.
-Try to spend some time around the stupa soaking in the surroundings and the fascinating spiritual atmosphere.
+Try to spend some time around the stupa soaking in the captivating surroundings and the spiritual atmosphere.
 Also consider coming to Boudhanath in the evening when is it very atmospheric under the lights.

 ![]() |